facontidavide/Bonxai/README.md

 - The number one reason is to have fun and to learn something new :)
 - I want this library to be small and easy to integrate into larger projects.
   The core data structure is less than 1000 lines of code.
-- It is not an "exact" rewrite, I modified few important aspects of the algorithm to make it slightly faster, at least for my specific use cases.
+- It is not an "exact" rewrite, I modified a few important aspects of the algorithm to make it slightly faster, at least for my specific use cases.

-**How much memory does it uses, compared with Octomap?**
+**How much memory does it use, compared with Octomap?**

 It is... complicated.